ayshahrah/seg/index.md

 ## Welcome to Software Engineering Guide

 Software Engineering Guide (SEG) is a self-learning methodology with a curated list of high-quality and free-of-cost learning resources in software engineering domain.
-SEG is role-based and organized into specialized tracks (career paths) that cover the entire software development life cycle (SDLC) and represent the most popular working roles related to software engineering.
+SEG is role-based and organized into specialized tracks (career paths) that cover the entire software development lifecycle (SDLC) and represent the most popular working roles related to software engineering.
 Each track has a set of online learning resources that are organized into four levels: foundation, basic, intermediate, and advanced.
 Each level has three categories of learning resources: MOOCs, webinars, and others.

 ### Motivation